erinnnelson/sei-p1/README.md

 ### **Project Purpose:**

-A card game that challenges the players to select cards and find the ones that match.
+A card game that challenges the players to select cards and find the ones that match using their memory.
 It's a matching game.
-After a certain number of strikes, the player loses.
 If all cards are matched correctly, the player wins and goes to Disney World.

 ### **Current Features:**

-* Unknown cards flip around when clicked
+* Unknown cards animate to flip around and reveal thier face when clicked

-* Game recognizes cards that match and don't match
+* Game recognizes cards with identical values as matches.
+Suits don't matter.

 * 10 matches wins the game

-* 10 strikes loses the game

-* Cards are shuffled randomly each new game
+* Cards are shuffled randomly every new game

+* Local storage tracks the number of wins, number strikes from the previous game, and all time lowest strikes

 ### **Planned Features:**

 **Local Storage**

-* Track user wins, number of strikes from previous game and all time best score

 * Store the Deck ID so a new deck doesn't have to be created when the page reloads

-* Welcome returning players back
+* Welcome back returning players

-* Reset local storage
+* Button for resetting local storage

+* Only start the strikes from previous game count after the first card has been flipped in a new game

 **Format for Mobile**